AmirCM/network_project/design.md

 ___
 # Introduction
 ___
 Phase 4 of the network design project implements RDT 3.0 over an unreliable UDP channel with bit-errors and loss.
+This phase leveraged the mechanisms of phase 3 to ensure that reliable data transfer service is still implemented over the unreliable bit-error prone UDP connection.
+However, the sender and receiver code has been adjusted to handle two additional senarios.
+Namely data packet loss and ACK packet loss.
+Furthermore, a user prompt was added to ensure that the user can easily choose the error probability.

 # Sender Code
 ___